By Ted Lipien

 The Roosevelt administration promoted the image of Stalin as a radical supporter of democracy and pretended that Soviet human rights atrocities were not happening.
 Howard Fast, a Communist sympathizer and from 1944 to 1957 a member of the Communist Party USA, who wrote VOA news broadcasts in 1942-1943, rejected news about Stalin’s crimes as “anti-Soviet and anti-Communist propaganda,” and did not report it.
 He used instead information obtained from the Soviet Embassy in Washington.6 Fast was also a best-selling author.
 His historical novels were published and promoted in the Soviet Union.

 In addition to misleading foreign audiences about the true nature of the Soviet totalitarian regime, the Roosevelt administration also propagandized to and lied to Americans through the Office of War Information.
 In meetings with Polish American leaders, President Roosevelt deceived them about the deals he had made with Stalin.
 His wife, First Lady Eleanor Roosevelt, refused a request from Polish women to intervene with the Soviet dictator to help them find their husbands missing in Russia.
-But even if she had done anything more than to send the pleas from Polish women back to the State Department, the Polish military officers were already dead, having been executed on Stalin’s orders, but her direct intervention.
+Even if she had done anything more than to send the pleas from Polish women back to the State Department, the Polish military officers were already dead, having been executed on Stalin’s orders, but her direct intervention could have served as a warning to Stalin.
 President Roosevelt and his wife would not dare to do anything to offend the Soviet ally in the war against Nazi Germany.
 The Roosevelt administration would not allow any media publicity in the United States or abroad about Stalin’s crimes.

 What Karol Wojtyła learned in Poland after the end of World War II was that many Polish women had lost their children in Soviet prisons and work camps, where they delivered their babies under terrible conditions.
 Russian, Ukrainian, Jewish women, as well as women of many other nationalities, experienced a similar fate.
 While Soviet prison and camp commanders did not order killings of babies, many infants were born dead or died shortly after birth due to insufficient food and medical care.
 In some cases, the Soviet authorities also separated Polish mothers from their children, sending the children to orphanages to be brought up as Soviet citizens.
 Russian children, whose mothers were accused of crimes against the state, suffered a similar fate.
 Especially horrific were the stories of mothers who gave birth in prisons and camps and whose children died shortly after birth.7 Many of these women became mentally ill, some committed suicide and others were psychologically scarred for the rest of their lives.
 Karol Wojtyła was familiar with many of these stories and they had a definite influence on the development of his view on women, abortion and birth control.